home-assistant/brands/README.md

 ## Integration domain conflict between custom and core integrations

 It is possible for a custom integration and a core integration to collide on a `domain` name level.
-In these cases, the core integration domain get preference.
+In these cases, the core integration domain gets preference.

 ## Tips, Tools & Resources